Juan Espínola (footballer, born 1994)

-Juan Ángel Espínola González (born 2 November 1994) is a Paraguayan footballer who plays as a goalkeeper for Argentine Primera División club Newell's Old Boys and the Paraguay national team.
+Juan Ángel Espínola González (born 2 November 1994) is a Paraguayan professional footballer who plays as a goalkeeper for Argentine Primera División club Barracas Central, on loan from Newell's Old Boys and the Paraguay national team.

 Club career

 Espínola was born in Ciudad del Este.
 He made his senior debut with Cerro Porteño de Presidente Franco on 22 May 2013, starting in a 2–1 away win against Sportivo Carapeguá for the Primera División championship.

 In 2014, Espínola moved abroad and joined Sarmiento.
 He returned to his home country in the following year, joining Nacional Asunción.

 Midway through the 2018 season, Espínola became a regular starter at Nacional.

 Internacional career

 On 14 March 2019, Espínola was called up by Paraguay national team manager Eduardo Berizzo for friendlies against Peru and Mexico, but did not take part in either match.